2 Chronicles 8

 Notes

-This verse is theologically rich and unique to the Chronicler's account.
+This verse is unique to the Chronicler's account.
 The parallel in 1 Kings 9:24 simply states that Pharaoh's daughter "went up from the City of David to the house Solomon had built for her," with no explanation.
-The Chronicler adds Solomon's reasoning: the areas sanctified by the presence of the ark are too holy for a foreign woman to inhabit.
+The Chronicler adds Solomon's reasoning: areas sanctified by the presence of the ark are too holy for a foreign woman to inhabit.

-The Chronicler's treatment of Pharaoh's daughter is notably different from Kings, where her marriage is presented more ambiguously.
+The Chronicler's treatment of Pharaoh's daughter differs from Kings, where her marriage is presented more ambiguously.
 In 1 Kings 3:1, Solomon's marriage to Pharaoh's daughter is mentioned alongside his love for the LORD, and in 1 Kings 11:1-2 she appears in the list of foreign wives who turned his heart.
 The Chronicler, who omits Solomon's apostasy entirely, reframes the marriage in terms of Solomon's piety: he married her, but he ensured that her presence did not compromise the sanctity of Israel's sacred sites.
-This is a delicate piece of editorial theology -- acknowledging the marriage while presenting Solomon as scrupulously observant.
+This is careful editorial theology, acknowledging the marriage while presenting Solomon as scrupulously observant.

 Regular Worship at the Temple (vv.
 12-15)